 - Admin Enters Data: Your E-Verify admin needs to manually input the data from your employee’s I-9 form into E-Verify.

 - E-Verify Compares Data: E-Verify’s system electronically compares those records to the US Department of Homeland Security and Social Security Administration.

 - Employment Status Returned: Employer will usually receive an instant response either confirming employment eligibility or indicating their case needs further action (e.g., compare photos.)

 - The Case is Closed: Employer receives a case number to file alongside I-9.

 If you want more information on the verification process, check out the E-Verify website.

 E-Verify can be complicated, but it can be just the compliance mechanism your company is looking for.
 E-Verify goes beyond what Form I-9 can do, but it’s not required for everyone yet.
-Hopefully, by reading this article, you can get a look at what enrolling in E-Verify means and whether or not you want to enroll your company.
+Hopefully, by reading this article, you can get a look at E-Verify basics and what enrolling in E-Verify means.
+You should also get a clearer picture of whether or not you want to enroll your company.

-Do you still want more information about E-Verify?
+Do you want more E-Verify basics?
 Join us next week as we wrap up this series by discussing some common E-Verify mistakes to avoid and some best practices for your business.